bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Since Bevy [version], `Mut<T>` has used to enable change detection in bevy (along with related types like `ResMut`).
 It's a simple wrapper type that provides mutable access to a component, and marks a change any time it is mutated.
 It also provides access to change tick metadata, which allows you to react if a value has changed since the last time it was seen.

-Now, the change detection family has grown with `Ref<T>`, which gives immutable access to a component, along with its metadata.
-Just like `Mut<T>`, this allows you to react to changes made outside of the current system.
+Now, the change detection family has grown with `Ref<T>`, which is the immutable variant of `Mut<T>`.
+It provides access to a component alongside its change tick metadata.

 ```rust
 use bevy::prelude::*;